Headshed/cube-integration/Clients-Assignments-Campaigns.md

-##Services related to Clients, Assignments and Campaigns(NOT YET IMPLEMENTED)
+##Services related to Clients, Assignments and Campaigns

 ### Campaigns API

-The following request can be used to get information about Campaigns in Cube:
+The following request can be used to get information about all Campaigns in Cube:

 GET
 ```